 I heard this question in a video I watched where John Assaraf talked about one of his mentors, who at the time was asking him questions to determine whether or not he would take a chance and hire him.

 So tell me, are you interested in your word, or are you committed?

 If you’re merely “interested” then chances are you’ll make excuses as to why you’re not putting forth the effort to actually make changes.
 But if you’re “Committed” to your word, you’ll do whatever it takes to implement that word and bring more of it into your life.

 If necessary, allow yourself a day or two, even a week to really think about this.

 What’s your 2023 Word of the Year?

 Which word can you say you’re 100% committed to?
 Choose that one!

-Now jot it down in your calendar, planner or journal.
-Write it on a post-it note and stick it on your bathroom mirror, or computer, or anywhere else you’ll see it regularly.
+You can write it on a post-it note and stick it on your bathroom mirror, computer, or anywhere else you’ll see it regularly.

-I hope this post helped you choose your word of the year!
-Let me know what word you chose in the comments below!
+I hope this post helped you choose your 2023 word of the year!